evanthegrayt/spoonerize/README.md

 - "Q" and "U" should stay together (like "queen").

 ## Known issues
-I haven't written the unit tests yet...
+- I haven't written the unit tests yet...
+- Words like "my" aren't processed correctly because I forgot to make a rule for "y" when it's a vowel.